 Those fake rock key holders and secret hiding places under the mat or above the door are common knowledge to experienced burglars, so don’t give them an ‘in’ – leave keys with someone you trust.

-Do you have any home security tips for our members?
+Do you have any home security tips for other members?
+Why not share your thoughts in the comments section below?